 If you don’t have a mold, make the takoyaki dough and mix with the ingredients until the dough is malleable.

 Next, extend your dough to a thickness of about 2 cm.
 Cut it into pieces that are approximately 3×3 cm.

 Take each piece and add a piece of octopus in the middle.
 Wrap it with the dough.
-Mold the dough into a round shape of a ball and use flour on your hands so it doesn’t stick.
+Mold it into a round ball and use flour on your hands so it doesn’t stick.